 How To Know When You Have Lost The Mucus Plug?

 During pregnancy, it can be difficult to differentiate between vaginal discharge and losing the mucus plug.
 However, you can figure out whether or not you have lost the mucus plug by either checking your underwear for signs of mucus or the tissue paper after going to the bathroom.
+So, what does a mucus plug look like?
 The mucus plug is jelly-like in appearance and can either be clear or slightly pink in color.

-Some women lose their mucus plug all at once, whereas, in others, it can come out in small fragments over a period of a few hours (9).
+Some women lose their cervical plug all at once, whereas, in others, it can come out in small fragments over a period of a few hours (9).

 What To Do After Losing Your Mucus Plug?

 Losing the mucus plug is not always an indicator of labor.
-The time of losing the mucus plug could help you decide the next step.
+The time of losing the cervical plug could help you decide the next step.

 If you lose your mucus plug within less than 36 weeks of pregnancy, it is important to consult your doctor at the earliest and assess the condition.
 It might signify a complication in the pregnancy or indicate preterm labor (3).